DanHerman212/streaming-systems/readme.md

 ## **That's it!**<br>
 ### Here is what happens once you run the script:
 <font size="5">
-1. The script will first build a container registry, then containerize the applications and finally push to the registry.<br><br>
+1. The script will first build a container registry, then containerize and push to the registry.<br><br>
-2. Deploy infrastructure with Terraform.
+2. Terraform provides IaC (Infrastructure as Code).
 All services, service accounts and permissions will be deployed in roughly 1 minute.<br><br>
-3. Once all infrastructure is deployed, the Dataflow pipeline will be launched in the background<br><br>
+3. Once all infrastructure is deployed, the Dataflow pipeline will be launched<br><br>
 4. Once all services are deployed, you'll receive a message with links on where to check status of deployment.<br><br>
 5. You may see cloud scheduler in a "failed" state, with some errors in the logs for cloud run.
 This is normal, due to permission propagation.
 Ignore these errors, as the permissions propagate in the background, it will self-correct.<br><br>
 6. The "valve" for the data feed is cloud scheduler.
 If you ever need to pause the data feed, just go to scheduler in the gcp console and pause the triggers.